Students: $25 plus tax

 Parking Permits for the main campus and Greenwood Parking lot are required for both day and evening students, as well as all weekend events.
-If you have a quarterly student permit or a staff or faculty permit, you do not need to also purchase a daily permit.
+If you have a quarterly student permit or a staff/faculty permit, you do not need to also purchase a daily permit.
 A quarterly parking permit is good for day, night, and weekend parking.
-(Quarterly student parking permits are $15.00 and available at the Cashiers or Bookstore.)
+If you have a bicycle or motorcycle visit this page.

-The near-by Sears lot is free to students, faculty and staff, and does not require a SCC parking permit.
+The near-by Sears lot continues to be free to students, faculty and staff, and does not require a Shoreline parking permit.
 Learn more about parking at Sears by visiting: Sears Lot Parking and Free Shuttle.
 Parking at Sears is convenient during busy times of day on main campus, and transports you to and from 2 designated location sites on campus.
 Hours are: Mon-Thurs 8:00am-4:00pm and Fri.
 8:00am-2:00pm.
 There is no shuttle service during Summer Quarter.
 One large shuttle bus that accommodates wheelchairs and 2 large shuttle vans transport students to and from campus every few minutes.

 The Greenwood parking lot gate closes at 10:00 p.m.
 Monday-Friday and is closed all weekend.
 There is no overnight parking allowed on campus.
 With advance knowledge and permission from the Director of Security, overnight parking arrangements can be made in advance for limited situations.
 Please call 206-546-4633 or come into the Security Department to inquire.